Sorry, you need to enable JavaScript to visit this website.

 Physical education in schools

-According to the curriculum announced by the Ministry of National Education, the following will be taught as compulsory lessons at schools: Games and Physical Activities at the 1st, 2nd, 3rd and 4th grades in primary education; Physical Training and Sports at the 5th, 6th, 7th and 8th grades in secondary education; and Physical Training and Sports at the 9th, 10th, 11th and 12th grades in high school.
+According to the curriculum announced by the Ministry of National Education, the following is taught as compulsory lessons at schools: Games and Physical Activities at the 1st, 2nd, 3rd and 4th grades in primary education; Physical Training and Sports at the 5th, 6th, 7th and 8th grades in secondary education; and Physical Training and Sports at the 9th, 10th, 11th and 12th grades in high school.

 The aim of Physical Training and Sports lesson is to prepare students for the next level of education by also improving their movement skills; skills, concepts and strategies for an active and healthy life; self-management skills; social skills; and thinking skills, which they will use throughout their lives, in line with the General Objectives and Basic Principles of the Turkish National Education as defined in the Basic Law on National Education (Millî Eğitim Temel Kanunu) numbered 1739.